 THE TOP 1%: COME OUT, COME OUT, WHEREVER YOU ARE

 Public Schools: Public colleges regularly pay their employees hundreds of thousands of dollars a year.
-The best paid University of California employee is Jeff Tedford, with a salary of $3 million a year coaching football.
+The best paid University of California employee is the football coach, with a salary of $3 million a year.
 Not bad for a job many would say they’d love to do for much less.
 Practically every single Top 25 head coach in football and basketball makes multiple-six figures.
 The UC’s last President earned $900,000 and UCSF’s Chancellor, Susan Desmond-Hellman made $450,000.

 Politicians: In September 1999, President Clinton signed legislation that increased the presidential salary to $400,000, effective January 2001.
 This presidential pay raise was the first since 1969, when the president’s salary was raised from $100,000 to $200,000.
 Adjusted for inflation, $200,000 in 1969 would be worth $930,232 today.
 On top of the salary and expense accounts, both the U.S. president and vice president are given free housing with plenty of amenities.
 The White House has 132 rooms, 32 bathrooms, a movie theater, bowling alley, billiards room, tennis court, jogging track and putting greens.
 Pretty good perks!

-Online Infopreneurs: Bloggers making over $380,000 a year are a dime a dozen.
+Publishers/Bloggers: Bloggers making over $380,000 a year are everywhere, you probably just don’t realize it.
 Here are some that make the list: Heather Armstrong (Dooce), Darren Rowe (Pro Blogger), Michael Arrington (Tech Crunch), Pete Cashmore (Mashable), John Chow (John Chow), J. Shoemoney (Shoemoney), Perez Hilton (Perez Hilton), Ben Huh (Cheezeburger Network), Peter Rojas (Gizmodo), Leo Babauta (Zen Habits), and many top personal finance bloggers.
 There are hundreds more that we’ve never heard of.
 Who knows, maybe even yours truly makes over $380,000 a year from my various online media properties.
 I’ll never say given I’m a big proponent of stealth wealth.